Tits Geometry and Positive Curvature: Preliminaries

 \no Recall that an \emph{(abstract) simplicial complex} is a nonempty family $\mathcal{S}$ of finite subsets (called \emph{simplices}) of a set $V$ so that $\{v\}\in \mathcal{S}$ for every $v\in V$ and every subset of a simplex in $\mathcal{S}$ is a simplex in $\mathcal{S}$ (called a \emph{face}).
 (The simplices consisting of one element are called \emph{vertices}.)

-One has the following general facts (see e.g. \cite{D1}:
+One has the following general facts (see e.g. \cite{Dav} page 179, Theorem 10.1.5 and Lemma 10.1.6):

-\begin{thm} For any reflection group $\W$ on a simply connected Riemannian manifolds $\Sigma$, $(\W,S)$ is a Coxeter system, where $S$ are reflections in $\W$ corresponding to the faces of a chamber $C$, and $\W_c$ is trivial.
-If $\Sigma$ is compact, $\W$ is finite and isomorphic to a Euclidean reflection group. \end{thm}
+\begin{thm} For any reflection group $\W$ acting on a simply connected Riemannian manifold $\Sigma$, $(\W,S)$ is a Coxeter system, where $S$ are reflections in $\W$ corresponding to the faces of a chamber $C$, and $\W_c$ is trivial.
+If $\Sigma$ is compact, $\W$ is finite and isomorphic to a spherical reflection group. \end{thm}

 \begin{rem} The Coxeter groups that we will deal with in this paper will all be finite.
 By a theorem of Coxeter, Coxeter systems of rank $k+1$ are in one to one correspondence with finite subgroups of $\O(k+1)$ that are generated by reflections in hyperplanes of $\R^{k+1}$ and only fix the origin.
 Such groups have been classified.
 Let $(\W,S)$ be a Coxeter system of rank $k$ acting as a reflection group on $\R^{k+1}$, and consider its restriction to $\Sph^{k}$.
 In this case mirrors are of course great spheres $\Sph^{k-1}$, and the Coxeter group $\W$ acts simply transitively on the set of chambers.
 Each chamber is a spherical $k$-simplex and the corresponding triangulation of $\Sph^{k}$ is the \emph{geometric realization} of the Coxeter complex $\Delta(\W)$ associated to a Coxeter system $(\W,S)$.